Key takeaways

 When to Choose Ona Over Alternatives

-- Choose Devin when: You want proven autonomous agent without environment bundling
+- Choose Devin when: You want a proven autonomous agent without environment bundling

 - Choose Tembo when: You want agent orchestration without environment lock-in